-A: I would have to say that the Yorkshire Dales are my favourite spot for painting, probably largely because I have a direct connection having grown up there, but also because it is a really beautiful spot.
+A: I would have to say that the Yorkshire Dales is my favourite spot for painting, probably largely because I have a direct connection having grown up there, but also because it is a really beautiful spot.
 People say that you must go to the south of France to experience the beauty of light for painting, but together with the patterns and shapes of the hills and rural fields, I find the changing light and colours in the Yorkshire landscape just as beautiful and inspiring.
-Another favourite place for painting is the Lake District.
-I go on a yearly trip to Grasmere with friends and through my paintings I have tried to translate the emotional connections I develop with the landscape onto paper.
+Another favourite place for painting in the Lake District.
+I go on a yearly trip to Grasmere with friends and through my paintings, I have tried to translate the emotional connections I develop with the landscape onto paper.

 Abstract Yorkshire Landscape by William Watson West